Compute

 Precautions

-• Signature calculation depends on open-source components crypto-js and js-base64, so an NPM module needs to be configured in the mini program.
+• Signature calculation of clients depends on open-source components crypto-js and js-base64, so an NPM module needs to be configured in the mini program.

 • During the mini program compilation, if error message "Maximum call stack size exceed" is reported when the crypto-js package is imported, upgrade the program to the latest version.